vitabaks/pgbackrest_auto/README.md

 --config=/path/to/pgbackrest.conf
         The path to the custom pgbackrest configuration file [ optional ]

---custom-options=""
+--custom-options=
         Costom options for pgBackRest [ optional ] This includes all the options that may also be configured in pgbackrest.conf
-        Example: "--option1=value --option2=value --option3=value"
+        Example: --option1=value --option2=value --option3=value
         See all available options: https://pgbackrest.org/configuration.html

+--process-max=
+        Max processes to use for restore and validate (default 1).

 EXAMPLES:
-( example stanza "app-db" , backup-host "localhost" )
+( example stanza "app-db" , backup host "localhost" (default value) )

 | Restore last backup: